Building Awareness and Capacity

 - Service personnel

-- Emergency response and government representatives.
+- Emergency response and government representatives

 For more information or to book a webinar please contact AHEM

-Incident Command System and Agriculture Workshops
+Incident Command System and Agriculture Training

 The goal of these workshops is to increase producer and industry awareness and understanding of the basic concepts of emergency response protocols.
 This will help participants ready themselves for emergencies that may impact their sector or society at large.